 The Short Essays Question 1

-Briefly describe how your academic background in the contributing disciplines (Health Sciences, Engineering/Computer Science, Business/Management) influenced your decision to pursue, and strengthened your suitability for, a Masters degree in eHealth.
+Briefly describe, with examples, how your academic background in the contributing disciplines (Health Sciences, Engineering/Computer Science, Business/Management) influenced your decision to pursue, and strengthened your suitability for, a Master's degree in eHealth.

 Before we dive into the question, let’s first understand a phrase that stands out from the question, “contributing disciplines.”